-Certain technology necessary for us to provide our solution may be patented or otherwise protected by other parties either now or in the future.
+Certain technology necessary for us to provide our solution may be patented, copyrighted or otherwise protected by other parties either now or in the future.
 In such case, we would have to negotiate a license for the use of that technology.
 We may not be able to negotiate such a license at a price that is acceptable, or at all.
-The existence of such a patent or other protections, or our inability to negotiate a license for any such technology on acceptable terms, could force us to cease using such technology and offering solutions incorporating such technology.
+The existence of such a patent, copyright or other protections, or our inability to negotiate a license for any such technology on acceptable terms, could force us to cease using such technology and offering solutions incorporating such technology.

-In the future, others may claim that our solution and underlying technology infringe or violate their intellectual property rights.
+Others have claimed, or in the future may claim, that our solution and underlying technology infringe or violate their intellectual property rights.
 However, we may be unaware of the intellectual property rights that others may claim cover some or all of our technology or solution.
-Any claims or litigation could cause us to incur significant costs and expenses and, if successfully asserted against us, could require that we pay substantial damages or ongoing royalty payments, require that we refrain from using, manufacturing or selling certain offerings or using certain processes, prevent us from offering our solution, or require that we comply with other unfavorable terms, any of which could harm our business and operating results.
+Any claims or litigation could cause us to incur significant costs and expenses and, if successfully asserted against us, could require that we pay substantial damages or ongoing royalty payments, require that we refrain from using, manufacturing or selling certain offerings or features or using certain processes, prevent us from offering our solution or certain features thereof, or require that we comply with other unfavorable terms, any of which could harm our business and operating results.
 We may also be obligated to indemnify our clients or business partners or pay substantial settlement costs, including royalty payments, in connection with any such claim or litigation and to obtain licenses, modify applications, or refund fees, which could be costly.
 Even if we were to prevail in such a dispute, any litigation regarding our intellectual property could be costly and time consuming and divert the attention of our management and key personnel from our business operations.